-US Researchers have cultivated small 3D mini-brains that imitate structures of human brains and could be used to study of diseases like Alzheimer’s, autism, Parkinson’s and multiple scenarios.
+US Researchers have cultivated small 3D mini-brains that imitate structures of human brains and could be used to study diseases like Alzheimer’s, autism, Parkinson’s, and multiple scenarios.

 Scientists told that “the formation of these ‘mini brains’ could severely change, how new drugs are tested for tested for safety and its productiveness.”

 “The research has been done, by using balls of brain cells which grow and form structure like brain- on their own on over the course of eight weeks should be superior to studying mice and rats because they are derived from human cells instead of rodents.”

 Thomas Hartung, a professor at Johns Hopkins University in the US and research leader, “Ninety -five % of drugs that appear promising when tested in animals fail once, they are tested in human’s at great expense of time and money.
 While rodent models have been useful, we are not 150- pound rats.
 And even though we are not balls of cells either, you can get much better information from these balls of cells than from rodents.”